 To become a reviewer, you must:

-- Live in the Greater Washington DC region (The District of Columbia; Montgomery, Prince George's, Charles, or Frederick Counties, MD; Arlington, Fairfax, Loudoun, or Prince William Counties, VA; or the Cities of Alexandria, Fairfax, or Falls Church, VA)
+- Live or work in the Greater Washington DC region (The District of Columbia; Montgomery, Prince George's, Charles, or Frederick Counties, MD; Arlington, Fairfax, Loudoun, or Prince William Counties, VA; or the Cities of Alexandria, Fairfax, or Falls Church, VA)

 - Have a minimum of three years of professional experience.